Barcelona Clinic Liver Cancer (BCLC) And BCLC Stage

 The Barcelona Clinic Liver Cancer (BCLC) staging system is a mostly used system for classifying liver cancer (hepatocellular carcinoma or HCC) into different stages based on the size and spread of the tumor as well as the overall health conditons of the patient.
 The BCLC system is designed to help guide treatment decisions and predict patient outcomes.
 Stages range from early-stage (0 and A) to advanced (B, C and D) and the treatment options and prognosis change accordingly.

-What is BCLC (Barcelona Clinic Liver Cancer) stages?
+What is BCLC (Barcelona Clinic Liver Cancer) Stages?

 BCLC stages are: